-In the past, Rik Starmans worked as Research scientist at TNO .
-Here a transpant polygon scanner with multiple laser bundles was developed.
-Two machines were built.
-A 3D printer, the Lepus Next Gen and the Argos.
-TNO tried to commercialize the technology in LDI systems but was unsuccesful.
-The system was too expensive and unreliable.
-Rik developed a new system where a single laserdiode is used per transparent prism.
+Rik Starmans worked as research scientist at TNO .
+Here a transpant polygon scanner with a plurality of laser bundles was developed.
+Two machines were built; a 3D printer, the Lepus Next Gen and a professional PCB machine, the Argos.
+TNO tried to commercialize the technology for PCB fabrication in LDI systems but was unsuccesful.
+Rik developed a new system where a single laserdiode is used per transparent prism, circumventing TNO's patent.
 The bill of materials for this system is in the order of 300 dollars.
 The technology is described here .
 A proof of concept model was built and Rik tried to sell this model via Kickstarter .
 The campaign was unsuccesful.
 The technology had to be improved.
 Salvatore Puglisi developed a Hexastorm cape for the beaglebone called the Firestarter.
-In the original Hexastorm a FPGA was used but this turned out to be quite expensive and overcomplicated for a single laser diode.
+Two aspherical lenses were added to reduce the cross-scan error and the mirror was removed.
 The code for the new Firestarter cape is inspired from Ldgraphy .
 The laser speed is 2.6 MHz.
 An old technical presentation can be found on Youtube .
+The laser scanner works and can expose patterns.
+At the moment, the technology to cut boards with a spindle is added to the machine.
+A blog on the progress of the project is kept at Hackaday .

 Business Case & Technology: